 Dodie Smith publishes 101 Dalmatians.

-Suez Crisis - Britain and France invade Egypt after the Suez Canal is nationalised, but are forced to withdraw under American pressure.
+Suez Crisis – Britain and France, secretly in collusion with Israel, invaded Egypt following Egyptian nationalisation of the Suez Canal, but were forced to withdraw under UN and American pressure.

 Elvis Presley has his first hit in the UK, Heartbreak Hotel.